top of page

 St. Francis de Sales - Advent

-Nine sermons by the saintly spiritual director covering the span between the Second Sunday in Advent and the Second Sunday after Epiphany.
+Nine sermons by the saintly spiritual director (from the Annecy set) covering the span between the Second Sunday in Advent and the Second Sunday after Epiphany.
 This is the fourth volume in the series by TAN.

 Lent Readings from the Fathers

 Sermons by various Church Fathers edited by the Anglican priest William James Early Bennett.
+The translations come from the Library of the Fathers, fruit of the Anglo-Catholic Oxford Movement spearheaded by Edward Bouverie Pusey and John Henry Cardinal Newman.
 It covers Ash Wednesday through Holy Saturday.
 Recordings for each day, formatted for burning onto five CDs, can be found here.

 St. Thomas Aquinas - Lent